acidbytes-h/Ore/README.md

 # Requirements
 To actually get to use Oxide, you need to download rustc (don't ask me, what am I, a README.md?)

-Then, you need to download the source file.
+Then, you need to download the source file that's right in this repo.

 Then compile it using :
 ```bash
 rustc oxide.rs -o oxide && ./oxide your-file.oxd
 ```
+Oxide also requires the file format **.oxd**.
+So, if you compile a non-.oxd file through the Oxide compiler you just made, it **will** give an error.
 # Recommendations
 * At the moment, there's no syntax highlighting for Oxide.
 If you use VS Code, however, you can set the syntax highlighting to that of Rust or C++ and it will work almost perfectly!
 * Use "println?" most of the time.
 However, for interactive games where you have to enter data and such, it's recommended to use "print?".
 This is because "print?" is just "println" but it doesn't add a newline.
 I know that doesn't sound great, but one day, it will come in handy.
 * The sleep function measures in milliseconds, not seconds.
-So if you type "sleep(1)" and it loads almost instantaneosly, then that's just how the code works.
-But if you type in "sleep(1)" and it actually loads in 1 second, then get off the drugs.
+So if you type "sleep?(1)" and it loads almost instantaneously, then that's just how the code works.
+But if you type in "sleep?(1)" and it actually loads in 1 second, then get off the drugs.
 * Use variables, kids!
 # Notes
 *Oxide is at version 0.01.*